-An Optional Delivery contract can be secured for a new or existing ERF project, providing that the project has not previously been contracted and is not connected to or identified as part of a portfolio of projects used to meet current contract obligations already committed to by the Applicant.
+An Optional Delivery contract can be secured for a new or existing ERF project, providing that the project has not previously been contracted under either Optional or Fixed Delivery and is not connected to or identified as part of a portfolio of projects used to meet current Optional or Fixed Delivery contract obligations already committed to by the Applicant.

-The indicated quantity of ACCUs for an Optional Delivery contract should be less than or equal to the abatement deliverable by the ERF project including any submitted project variation applications to expand the area of a soil or vegetation project.
+The indicated quantity of ACCUs for an Optional Delivery contract should be less than or equal to the abatement deliverable by the ERF project, including any submitted project variation applications to change the area of a soil or vegetation project.